 One of the most visited and special Thai islands is Koh Samui.
 Sat in the heart of the Gulf of Thailand and known for its vast abundance of natural beauty, fantastic beaches, 5-star beach clubs, world-class resorts, and scintillating holiday atmosphere, when you want to bask in tropical brilliance while enjoying all the modern amenities a holidaymaker can imagine, Koh Samui Island is a holiday destination for the ages 🥇

-Here are some of the most famous and popular things to see and do in Koh Samui.
+Here are some of the most popular things to see and do in Koh Samui.
 I hope you enjoy my Koh Samui's most popular attractions guide 🧔

 While enjoying your stay at the beach, you can have snacks and ice creams from the beach vendors without moving an inch and get a beach massage from a lovely masseuse.
 Before heading for a swim, you should check the signs for big waves because Chaweng receives bigger waves than any other beach.
 If you want to stay out of the sun, you can hire a sun lounger or an umbrella to protect you from sunburns.